petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 If you look at the landscape, there are so many tools out there to use, but it's very rare to tie them all together.

+This is the direction we've been heading with Calkit, and we're going to keep driving down the cost of automation.